tbrowder/RakuFinance/README.md

 Environment Variables
 ---------------------

 The working directory chosen by the user should be a dedicated directory with several subdirectories to hold public data of various types.
 The user's personal data of buys, holdings, and sales should be segregated into another directory outside of the working directory.
-The absolute path of that directory should be defined in environment variable **RAKUFINANCE_USER_DATA**.
+The absolute path of that directory should be defined in one of the environment variables **RAKU_FINANCE_USER_DATA_DIRECTORY** [the default] or **RAKU_FINANCE_USER_DATA_FOLDER**.

 Input Files
 -----------